benhook1013/space-game/lib/ui/settings_overlay.md

 # SettingsOverlay

-Overlay providing runtime UI scaling and range controls plus a dark theme toggle.
+Overlay providing runtime UI scaling and range controls.

 ## Features

 - Sliders adjust HUD button, minimap, text, joystick scales and gameplay ranges.
-- Switch toggles between light and dark themes.
 - Bordered layout limits width on large screens for clarity.
 - Opens from the HUD; closing returns to the game.
 - Overlay remains transparent so adjustments can be viewed immediately.